Skip to content

 Team Member

 Naomi F. Fields is a proud Miami, FL native who studied chemistry, Africana studies, public health, and dance at Williams College.
 After working as a research assistant and dancer in Boston, she matriculated at the Perelman School of Medicine, where she has focused on support of underrepresented medical trainees, mentoring, and qualitative research regarding young women’s sexual health.
-Naomi plans to become an Internal Medicine physician and policy advocate for women’s health and reproductive justice.
+Naomi is currently an OB/GYN Resident Physician at Northwestern Medicine/Cook County Hospital.
+She also hopes to work as a policy advocate for women’s health and reproductive justice.
 In her free time, you can find her on her Peloton, cooking seafood mac & cheese, and Facetiming loved ones.

 Kiersten TâLeigh “Gillette” Gillette-Pierce

-Kiersten TâLeigh “Gillette” Gillette-Pierce (she/they) is currently a student at Johns Hopkins School of Public Health pursuing a Master of Science in Public Health with a double concentration in Maternal, Fetal, and Perinatal Health and Women, Sexual and Reproductive Health.
+Kiersten TâLeigh “Gillette” Gillette-Pierce (she/they) recently graduated with a Master of Science in Public Health from the Johns Hopkins School of Public Health.
+In their MPH, Gillette double concentrated in Maternal, Fetal, and Perinatal Health and Women, Sexual and Reproductive Health.
 She also holds a Bachelor’s in Public Health and Women’s, Gender, and Sexuality Studies from American University.
 With almost ten years of experience in the global sexual and reproductive health, rights, and justice field, Gillette aims to improve sexual and reproductive health care and outcomes for disenfranchised communities and significantly improve pregnancy-related outcomes for people of African descent.
 Gillette believes in the power of a holistic approach to health and wellness, advocating for the use of ancestral healing modalities to complement clinical medicine within In the Tradition of Our Ancestors, a holistic wellness business she started in 2020.

 Rohan Khazanchi